mohdLabadi/mohdLabadi/README.md

 - 👋 Hi, I’m Mohammad Labadi
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning Java and data structures.
+- 🌱 I’m currently learning about design of Algorithms
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me
 -     LinkedIn: mohammad-allabadi